SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

    risk (bone marrow, mutagenicity, reproductive abnormalities, requiring pregnancy tests&hellip;).

-(See below, in the voting: it was a mistake on my part to get tired and go grocery shopping during the tox portion.
+(See below, in the voting: it was a mistake on my part to get bored and go grocery shopping during the tox portion.
 It turns out there were major reservations about mutagenesis during pregnancy!)